connamara/protobuf_spec/README.md

 See ```features/support/env.rb``` for a very simple implementation.

-Now you can use proto_spec steps in your in your features:
+Now you can use proto_spec steps in your features:

 ```cucumber